mfaeezshabbir/postlin/VERCEL_DEPLOYMENT.md

 # Quick Deployment Guide - Vercel + MongoDB Atlas (Free Tier)

-**Deploy Postli to production in under 15 minutes - completely free!**
+**Deploy Postlin to production in under 15 minutes - completely free!**

 **🎯 What You Get**:
 - ✅ Free hosting on Vercel